layik/layik.github.io/articles/rollup.md

 Then in the `App.jsx`, if you have copied over the output from your `rollup.js` to a path where you can import it, just go `import Eatlas from './eatlas.js'` (assuming same directory path).
 Then you *should* be able to run it just like having installed via `yarn add eatlas` or linked it from the original project.

+That also means in our case, where we rollup only our code and everything else is external, the package json of `test-app` and the original project `eatlas` would have to be the same.
+In addition ot any other peer-dependencies and what not.

+Another caveat as mentioned above, due to the way this rollup script works, we would also have to make sure that the relative paths of images must be the same.
+In this case, we have the entire JS code running from a file called `eatlas.js`, that is the library.
+So, any image which used to be called from `../../img` must now be called from the same location.
+Repeat, it is possible and will update this article when I know more, to bundle images just like we do in RevealJS etc.

 ## Conclusion (do not read)
 I can say without any hesitation that both webpack and the `react-scripts` are both [fiddly](https://dictionary.cambridge.org/dictionary/english/fiddly) to say the least, the latter of which is built on the [former](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/package.json#L86).
 But the criticism is a little unfair in the context of JavaScript (JS), I mean we should find a specific word to describe JS much stronger than fiddly.